 8. Ensure Forklift Stability

-9. Maintain 360-Degree Visibility
+9. Maintain Visibility in the Direction of Travel

-10. Avoid Using Forklifts to Transport or Lift Other People
+10. Avoid Using Forklifts to Transport People

 11. Stay Clear of Hazardous Areas